avanoldenbarneveld/odin-recipes/README.md

 This is the odin project recipes exercise.
+It teaches you how to create a few pages with basic html properties, such as headings, lists, bold and links